orishashakya/whack-a-mole/README.md

 # whack-a-mole
-A simple game developed using html,css and javascript.
+A simple game developed using html,css and javascript for fun.